calimero-archive/docs/docs/tutorial/bridging-ft-token.md

 ```bash
 near view wrap.testnet ft_balance_of --args '{"account_id": "ft_connector.$SHARD_ID.calimero.testnet"}'
 ```
+##  Wrapped Token Naming (`wNEAR`)

+When a token is bridged, it is created as a deployer sub-account.
+The bridged token's name depends on the original token name and the Calimero shard.
+If the token name exceeds 64 characters, it is hashed using SHA256, and the first characters of the hash are used to create a bridged token name.

-## Step 13: Sending Wrapped NEAR to the FT Connector
+## Step 13: Sending Wrapped NEAR to the FT Connector:  locking fungible tokens on NEAR Testnet

-When sending Wrapped NEAR to the FT Connector, the NEAR account acts as a locker on the NEAR side, while on the Calimero side, the account `ft_deployer.` is responsible for minting and distributing tokens to accounts in the shard.
+When sending Wrapped NEAR `wNEAR` to the FT Connector, the NEAR account acts as a locker on the NEAR side, while on the Calimero side, the account `ft_deployer.` is responsible for minting and distributing tokens to accounts in the shard.

-You can check the list of all transactions in the [console explorer](https://app.calimero.network/explorer/dashboard).
+To lock fungible tokens on the NEAR testnet, run the following:

 ```bash
 near call wrap.testnet ft_transfer_call --args '{"receiver_id": "ft_connector.$SHARD_ID", "amount": "1", "msg": ""}'
 --accountId $CALLER_ACCOUNT_ID --depositYocto 1 --gas 300000000000000
 ```
+You can check the list of all transactions in the [console explorer](https://app.calimero.network/explorer/dashboard).

 ## Step 14: Viewing the FT balance in Calimero Shard to check that withdrawal was successful.